LiYi0604/CbpTE/19Ge_reseq_matrix/0-scripts/README.md

 # A pipeline for ResequenceTE Matrix Construction
+This pipeline is the downstream step after PanGenie genotyping.

 1. `0-script_to_construct_reseq_matrix.sh` <br> The pipeline for ReseqTE matrix construction.

 2. `0-pbs.matrix.sh` <br> Script for submitting jobs to PBS.